Table of Contents

 “Clinically and scientifically proven to smooth the appearance of wrinkles and discoloration, and improve tone and texture.”

-To be fair, there is some scientific research backing that up.
+To be fair, there is some scientific research backing that claim up.

 However, it should be noted that “the study was sponsored by Nerium Biotechnology, Inc.” — the research and development wing of the company.